szweibel/workshops/DHRIFT_workshop-template.md

 - The resources, which should be a list of resources that are relevant to the workshop
 - The goals, which should be a list of goals that are relevant to the workshop

 The metadata you are currently seeing above is just an example, which you can use as a template for your own workshop.
 Make sure to follow the syntax exactly (or you will likely create errors), and to modify/delete any metadata that is not relevant to your workshop.
+It should be noted that the only truly required fields are title, cover title, and description.
+The other fields are optional but highly recommended for providing a complete and informative workshop experience.
 --->

 # Page 1